Nighttime Incontinence

 Try Leakproof Underwear, or Incontinence Pads

-Leakproof underwear protects you should an accident occur and can absorb as much urine as 8tsp.
+Leakproof incontinence underwear protects you should an accident occur and can absorb as much urine as 8tsp.
 Other products to consider purchasing: A leakproof mattress cover to protect your bed, though you will still have to manage wet sheets.

 Medium to Long Term Strategies